BlakeJC94/alpha-nvim-fortune/README.md

 ## Quick start
 First follow the instructions at `https://github.com/goolord/alpha-nvim/`.
-To add `alpha-nvim-fortune` with `Packer`, install the packages with the folloing lines in your `init.lua`:
+To add `alpha-nvim-fortune` with `Packer`, install the packages with the following lines in your `init.lua`:

 ```lua